mberkancetin/fuzzy-ahp-color/README.md

 - **Generic & Type-Safe**: Easily switch between **Classical AHP (`Crisp`)** and **Fuzzy AHP (`TFN`, `TrFN`, etc.)** by changing a single type parameter.
 - **Multi-Level Hierarchy**: Build complex decision models with unlimited criteria and sub-criteria levels using an intuitive `Node`-based structure.
 - **Fully Extensible Architecture**: Easily register custom algorithms and parameters.
 Add your own weight derivation methods, consistency indices, aggregation techniques, or even custom fuzzy number types.
+- **From Advice to Action**: The built-in MethodSuggester generates a complete, ready-to-use `recipe` of parameters for the chosen research design, ensuring methodological consistency.
+- **Multiple Workflows**: The library provides clear, purpose-built `pipeline` to prevent common errors for both ranking a fixed set of alternatives (classic AHP) or using AHP as a weighting engine for a performance index.
 - **Centralized Configuration**: Modify global parameters like Saaty's RI values, consistency thresholds, or fuzzy scales in a single configuration object (multiAHPy.configure_parameters) for easy customization and replication of studies.
 - **Group Decision Support**: Aggregate judgments from multiple experts using standard methods like **Geometric Mean** or advanced techniques like **Intuitionistic Fuzzy Weighted Averaging (IFWA)**.
 - **Multiple Derivation & Consistency Methods**: Implements a wide range of academically-cited algorithms: